niplav/site/data.md

 Tracking weight, mostly for exercise purposes.
 Data [here](./data/weights.csv), collected with [this script](./data/weight).

+### Daily Performance Metrics

+Productivity, creativity and the subjective length of the day.
+Collected with [this script](./data/mental) into [this file](./data/mental.csv).
+Started collecting subjective length of the day on 2023-08-21.

 ### Bag Spreading

 Data on bag spreading on public transport, in [this